DanLavine/willow/README.md

 Full api documentation can be found [here](./docs/openapi/limiter/openapi.yaml)

 #### Limiter Rules
-Each `Rule` in the locker service defines how to group arbitrary tags together.
+Each `Rule` in the Limiter service defines how to group arbitrary tags together.
 So in the case of our CICD system where we only want 1 build running for each branch we could setup:
 ```
 POST /v1/limiter/rules -d ' {